eikehmueller/ma32070/lectures/Exercises.md

   - `tabulate()` correctly computes $\phi_\ell(\xi^{(k)}) = \delta_{\ell k}$ where $\xi^{(k)}$ are the nodal points.
   - `tabulate_dofs()` correctly computes $\lambda_\ell(\phi_k) = \delta_{\ell k}$

+## Practicalities
+* Save your implementation in the file `cubicelement.py` and the tests in `test_cubicelement.py` in the same directory
+* Zip this directory and upload it to the submission point on moodle

+## Tests
 ```python
 def test_ndof_per_vertex():
     """Check that the number of unknowns per vertex is set correctly"""